XxInvictus/Tierify/REFORGE_TAG_SUPPORT.md

 ### Tag Expansion in Items Field

-When tags are used in the `items` field, the system performs **expansion at data load time**:
+**As of v1.3.0+**, tags in the `items` field use **lazy evaluation** for maximum compatibility:

-1. **Parse Phase**: Reads `"#c:swords"` from JSON
+1. **Parse Phase**: Reads `"#c:swords"` from JSON and stores as a tag reference
-2. **Expansion Phase**: Iterates through all registered items
+2. **Runtime Evaluation**: When checking if an item can be reforged, the tag is evaluated on-demand
-3. **Matching Phase**: Checks if each item has the tag using `isIn(tag)`
+3. **Matching Phase**: Checks if the item has the tag using `isIn(tag)` at runtime
-4. **Registration Phase**: Creates individual reforge entries for each matched item

-Example log output:
+4. **Dynamic Support**: Works with modded tags that may not be loaded yet during datapack loading

+**Why this matters:**
+- ✅ **Modded tags work immediately** - No need for `/reload` after joining a world
+- ✅ **Load order independent** - Doesn't matter when modded tags are registered
+- ✅ **No "expanded to 0 items" issues** - Tags are checked when actually needed
+- ✅ **Backward compatible** - Legacy expansion system still runs for compatibility

+You may still see log messages like:
 ```
-[Tierify] Expanded tag c:swords to 12 items for reforge
+[Tierify] Loaded tag-based reforge items: spartanweaponry:clubs
+[Tierify] Tag spartanweaponry:clubs expanded to 0 items for legacy system in tiered:reforge_items/wooden_club.json.
+Tags will still work at runtime.
 ```

-This means the single `"#c:swords"` entry became 12 individual reforge entries (one per sword).

-**Important:** Tag expansion happens during world load/resource reload, not during gameplay.
-This means:
-- ✅ No performance impact during reforging
-- ✅ Changes require `/reload` command to take effect
-- ⚠️ Items added by mods after load won't be included until next reload
+This is **normal** - the warning only applies to the legacy backward compatibility system.
+The new lazy evaluation system will work correctly at runtime.

 ### Tag Resolution in Base Field